cj-tomlin/nadex/README.md

     The application will compile and then launch.
 Image data and the manifest will be stored in your system's local application data directory under a `nadex` subfolder (e.g., `C:\Users\<YourUser>\AppData\Local\nadex` on Windows).

+For more detailed technical documentation on the architecture and workflows, see [DOCUMENTATION.md](./docs/DOCUMENTATION.md).

 ## Project Structure (Simplified)

 *   `src/main.rs`: Main application entry point, event loop (`NadexApp::update`), and top-level UI orchestration.